 Access your SaltStack Config integration

-After you save your changes to the SaltStack Config integration point, you can open the SaltStack Config service.
+After you save your changes to the SaltStack Config integration point, you can open SaltStack Config.

 If you deployed SaltStack Config through vRealize Suite Lifecycle Manager, you can click the service tile from the vRealize Automation Service Console to open the integration and access the host.